 The programmes use tutor supported computer conferencing as the main mode of communication between staff and students.
-Students will discuss topics in tutor groups of normally 12-15 students.
+Students will discuss topics in tutor groups of normally around 30 students depending on the number of students taking the module.
 Each discussion topic has an allocated period within which students may contribute to the conference discussion; in terms 1 and 2 there is a two-week period and in term 3 a one-week period.
 All contributions are stored and form a permanent record of the discussion.
 Students engage in dialogue, and develop and negotiate conclusions with others, which are key components in the acquisition of knowledge, understanding and transferable skills.
 The computer conferencing makes it possible to teach students interactively wherever they are located in the world, and minimises the isolation often experienced on conventional distance learning programmes.